jbhopkins/bioxtasraw/docs/source/install/win_gensource.rst

 #.
 Enjoy!

-    *   If you have problems, please consult the detailed installation guides and the :ref:`solutions to common problems <wintrb>` below.
-If that doesn’t help, please contact the developers.
+    *   If you have problems, please consult the :ref:`detailed installation guide
+        <winsource>` and the :ref:`solutions to common problems <wintrb>`.
+If
+        that doesn’t help, please contact the developers.

 Notes for python 2 installation